brundonsmith/crowdx/README.md

 but if it's on the order of "makes this completely impossible to use for anything real" and/or "it would not complicate things at all to fix", I'm open to addressing them.

+## Concepts

+The fundamental concepts (of both CrowdX and MobX) are these:

+**Observables** - An observable is some property of an object which has been tagged for observation by any **tracked functions** that access it.

+**Tracked functions** - A tracked function is a pure function (no side-effects) that accesses one or more observables.
+A tracked function is generally paired with another function which is not pure; its purpose is to produce a side-effect.
+The pair of these two is referred to as a "reaction".
+When observables are accessed in the course of the tracked function's execution - anywhere in its call tree - they get associated with the tracked function's corresponding side-effect function in a global mapping from observables -> reactions.
+Whenever the observable is modified, all of its associated reactions re-evaluate and produce their side-effects.

+**Actions** - An action is a way of atomically bundling up multiple observable mutations.
+In other words, if you want to modify both a and b, but you only want the app (tracked functions) to react once both of them have been updated, then the function doing the mutating can be made into an action.

+Technically the above is all you need; you can build everything else on top of these three concepts.
+However, one additional concept is included because it is so incredibly useful/common in practice, and is central to the CrowdX/MobX
+philosophy:

+**Computed function** - A computed function is **both a tracked function and an observable**.
+It's a pure function that observes observables and derives from them a value, creating no side-effects.
+However, internally, the most recent value it created is cached and only ever gets _pushed_ to recompute when one of its constituents changes.
+This avoids the equality checks that so often complicate partial-updating in apps.
+Finally- its cached value can itself be tracked, allowing the construction of a graph of values dependent on other values, in which the graph is never stale, and at the same time only the pieces of it that actually need to update ever get updated.

+## Architecture summary

+When an object or array is made into an observable, it gets replaced by a Proxied version.
+This new object intercepts get and set calls on all of its
+properties: getters track the property for whatever tracked function may currently be running, and setters publish to any reactions the property has become associated with.

+ES Symbols are used to represent each observable; to this end, each proxied object has a hidden mapping from property keys to symbols.

+When a tracked function begins running, global state is set to track all observable getters that are triggered up until it's finished.
+At the end, all of these get subscribed to it.

+A similar mechanism happens for actions: when an action starts, global state is set which tracks all observable *setters* that are triggered up until it's finished.
+At the end, all reactions associated with any of these get triggered.